A German Requiem (Brahms): Versions and arrangements

 In 1866 Brahms made an arrangement for piano solo of the six-movement version of the Requiem, which he revealed to Clara Schumann at Christmas of that year.

 Brahms prepared an alternative version of the full seven-movement work to be performed with piano duet accompaniment, making it an acceptable substitute accompaniment for choir and soloists in circumstances where a full orchestra is unavailable.
 The vocal parts can also be omitted, suggesting that it was also intended as a self-contained version probably for at-home use.
 The alternative version was used, sung in English, for the first complete British performance of the Requiem on 10 July 1871 at 35 Wimpole Street, London, the home of Sir Henry Thompson and his wife, the pianist Kate Loder (Lady Thompson).
 The pianists were Kate Loder and Cipriani Potter.
 This piano-duet accompaniment version of the Requiem has become known as the "London Version" (Londoner Fassung).

-An arrangement of the first movement for concert band by Barbara Buehlman, under the title "Blessed Are They", has been a standard part of that ensemble's literature for many years.